meetoseh/backend/docs/db/client_screens.md

   - `course_uid`: the input parameter must be a string, the output parameter is an ExternalCourse.
 No extension properties.

+  - `interactive_prompt_uid`: the input parameter must be a string, the output parameter is an ExternalInteractivePrompt.
+No extension properties.

   - `flow_slug`: does not need to be a trusted input.
 The output parameter is copied from the input parameter.
 Used as a hint to the admin area that this is going to be used for the pop trigger on the screen.